shivangiG/Hello-World/README.md

-# Hello-World
-To start with Git-Hub

 #Project- Synthesize Collections in Java

+Hi,

-I will add my ideas to synthesize collection framework in java and later will try to implement similar changes in NodeJS.
+I will add my ideas to synthesize collection framework and will try to implement them in Java.
+Later will try to implement similar changes in NodeJS.